Event Listeners¶

 Firing Events¶

-To dispatch an event, you need an object that implements the org.spongepowered.api.event.Event
+To dispatch an event, you need an object that implements the org.spongepowered.api.event.Event interface.

-You can fire events using the event bus (org.spongepowered.api.service.event.EventManager
+You can fire events using the event bus (org.spongepowered.api.service.event.EventManager):

 boolean cancelled = Sponge.getEventManager().post(theEventObject);

-if the event was cancelled, false
+The method returns true if the event was cancelled, false if not.

 Firing Sponge Events¶

-It is possible to generate instances of built-in events with the static SpongeEventFactory
+It is possible to generate instances of built-in events with the static SpongeEventFactory.
+The events created by

-are then passed to EventManager#post
+the SpongeEventFactory are then passed to EventManager#post.

 Example: Firing LightningEvent¶